ellenxtan/BioVU/README.md

 The code [check_pt_loc.R](https://github.com/meerkatR/BioVU/blob/master/check_pt_loc.R) tabulates patient location datato see whether it will help to identify whether they were in ICU.
 Decide not to use for now.
 * __Input Data:__ _Mito Delirium BioVU Data/Lab values/patient_Location/*.xlsx_
 * __Output Data:__ _Girard_BioVU/output/patient_cam_visit_location_count.csv_

+## Data Dictionary
+Data dictionary can be found in the [data_dict](https://github.com/meerkatR/BioVU/tree/master/data_dict) folder for currently in-use output data.
+They have the same name as the output data.